Summer Curb Appeal Ideas

 - Give your home a great boost of curb appeal by sprucing up the landscaping around the front of your home.
 Add new landscaping edging, fresh mulch or rock to really make it stand out.

-- Staining your driveway is a cost effective way to give your home more curb appeal.
-It is recommended that you also hide you garbage and recycling containers around back so they are not visible from the front.
+- Staining your driveway is a cost-effective way to give your home more curb appeal.
+It is recommended that you also hide your garbage and recycling containers around back so they are not visible from the front.

 - Clean and paint your garage doors and even consider adding the decorative carriage house garage door hardware kit to help make it stand out.